 Use an absorbent microfiber cloth to wipe away any excess moisture.
 This will also help lift any matted fibers.

 If the upholstery still looks soiled, repeat the steps.
-If the upholstery is really dirty (maybe you've never cleaned it before), you'll get better results by doing several light sprays and scrubbings as each layer of grime is removed.
+If the upholstery is really dirty (if it was been cleaned before), you'll get better results by doing several rounds to remove layers of grime.

 Allow the Seats to Dry

 If possible, give the seats time to dry completely before using the car again.
 It usually takes two to three hours.
-If you need to speed up the process, turn on the air conditioning and aim the vents toward the seats.
+If you need to speed up the process, aim a large fan in the car blowing toward the seats.
 Or park the car in the sunniest location to speed up drying time.
 If the seats still feel damp, place a small container of moisture-absorbing crystals (a drying agent) in the car to trap the moisture.

 Add a Protective Coating